Tianyihu212/Materarbeit/README.md

 <br/>
 Evaluate with mAP@100 on retrieval task as baseline. <br/>
 <br/>
-Problem : The GLD-v2 data set cannot be used to retrieve most similar landmarks without training models.
-Only the features learned on the IMAGE-NET dataset can be retrieved. <br/>
+Problem : The GLD-v2 dataset is not suitable for pre-trained trained models im Image_Net dataset.
+Only the features learned on the IMAGE-NET dataset can be retrieved.
+For example: The architecture of the horse in the dataset can be found. <br/>
 ![Aaron Swartz](https://github.com/Tianyihu212/Materarbeit/blob/main/E1_framwork.png)
 <br/>
 ### Experiment 2